SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 it must be initialized with a value.
-When a constant declaration occurs in the context of a function or method, it can be initialized later, as long as it is guaranteed to have a value set before the first time its value is read.
+When a constant declaration occurs in the context of a function or method, it can be initialized later, as long as it's guaranteed to have a value set before the first time its value is read.
 If the compiler can prove that the constant's value is never read, the constant isn't required to have a value set at all.
-When a constant declaration occurs in the context of a class or structure declaration, it is considered a :newTerm:`constant property`.
+When a constant declaration occurs in the context of a class or structure declaration, it's considered a :newTerm:`constant property`.
 Constant declarations aren't computed properties and therefore don't have getters or setters.